Excerpt 1, A Throne for Rabble

 If I perish, or must suffer an executioner’s blade over my love for that horse.
 Damien mussed the squire’s hair playfully.
 “Stay here.
 Watch over camp.
 You can have my last sausage.
 Oh, and Dev”—he snatched his tunic sleeve and lifted it to reveal a budding red scar beneath—“show more care in Draywood.
 It’s easier than you think to fall in and lose a finger—or worse, if you’re a man.”
 He winked in good humor.

 The boy smiled only faintly, hardly the reaction the knight had wanted.
 He parted with a grin, and left his loyal squire on a hill coming to life with whirring midges and hopping squirrels warm in sunlight’s embrace.
-Up a sloping ridge, past a talkative brook, and toward the unsettling gleam he went, suppressing a dread that threatened to overwhelm his senses.
+Up a sloping ridge, past a gurgling brook, and toward the unsettling gleam he went, suppressing a dread that threatened to overwhelm his senses.
 He supposed he couldn’t kill Jacob Spittlelip, not unless he wanted his noble lord’s disfavor.
-Gods knew he had plenty of that already.
+The twelve-as-one knew he had plenty of that already.

 He recalled his last conversation with Uthron Morley in the gloom of his court at Thorn’s Keep.
 The Lord Warden, his liege these past twelve years, had summoned the knight for a secret errand he said he could entrust to no one else.